 |C-||1.7||Considered failure for Actuarial Science, Computer Science programs, Criminal Justice, and programs at military locations|

 |J||Not applicable||Registration in same or continuing course in the following semester necessary|

 Students matriculating in Metropolitan College graduate degree programs are required to maintain high levels of achievement to remain in good standing in their programs.
 The academic status of graduate students is reviewed by the student’s department or program office at the end of each semester.
 Good academic standing is defined by (1) a semester grade point average of at least 3.0; and (2) a cumulative grade point average of at least 3.0.

-Undergraduate students matriculating in Metropolitan College degree programs may apply a maximum of two grades of “D” toward free electives and/or distribution requirements.
+Undergraduate students matriculating in Metropolitan College degree programs may apply a maximum of four grades of “D” toward free electives and/or distribution requirements.
 All specialization, related, core, and concentration courses must be a grade of “C” or higher.

 Graduate students matriculating in Metropolitan College degree programs are required to maintain high levels of achievement to remain in good standing in their programs.
 In order for a course to count toward degree requirements, a certain letter grade has to be earned.
 Acceptable grades for graduate courses vary by program.
 Please refer to guidelines for your academic department or program office.

 Undergraduate students with questions should review the Policy on Grade Grievances for Undergraduate Students in Boston University Courses.